 Earlier this year, before Walt Disney World closed, I was able to visit it for the first time in my life.
 Last night, I had an interesting dream about the experience.
 I was waiting in line for one of the rides at the Animal Kingdom.
 My cats were waiting in line with me.
 They weren’t even on leashes or in cat carriers, and they wanted to jump up onto the ride.
 Before we were at the front of the line, fireworks started to display in the sky above the ride.
 Then one of my cats woke me up, so the ending of my dream was the reality of a cat demanding that I wake up, rather than being with three scaredy cats on a roller coaster.

 Because I encounter traffic on the roads a lot in my reality, I often have dreams about traffic and other driving problems.
 A few days ago, I had a dream about going to New York City.
 I was going to take a plane and then changed my mind because I wanted to drive my car around New York City.
 I then drove my car to New York City and was so happy when I encountered very little traffic there.
 Possibly the reason for so little traffic was the timing: about two o'clock in the morning.
 In my dream, all of the stores were actually open then, and the sun was shining.
 The roads were also all painted like the example in this blog's picture.
 Rather than a nightmare of traffic, I had a very positive dream about having fun on a trip.

-Dr. Karen Petit's six Christian books are
+Dr. Karen Petit's seven Christian books are Paw Dream Mazes,

 Amazing Holiday Paws, Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, and Holidays Amaze.